 What you see is a very unreal and eerie landscape that is not without a very unique charm and beauty.

-Just like Naoshima, Inujima also has its Art House Project, even though it’s slightly different.
+Just like Naoshima, Inujima also has its Art House Project, even though it’s slightly different from Naoshima’s own Art House Project.
 On Naoshima, most buildings involved are very old buildings that have been refurbished to host contemporary art, on Inujima, most buildings seemed to have been built with that goal in mind.
 They do have a traditional style, though.
 And while, I really like new buildings built in a traditional way, just like on Naoshima, I’m not completely fond of the art that can be found inside.
 Some is nice and interesting, some, not so much.

 Not too long ago, I had shown you Listen to the Voices of Yesterday like the Voices of Ancient Times, by Yusuke Asai.
 Here is the updated and slightly modified version of the piece: